rscircus/rscircus.github.io/content/posts/2020-01-21-tinker-kubecloud.md

 ### Kubernetes Dashboard

-To get an overview of the state of our kubernetes cluster, we install the dashboard.
+To get an overview of the state of our Kubernetes cluster, we install the dashboard.

 For this we need `kubectl` on our laptop.
 To install it, when you are on something Debian-ish: